 6. Mortgage Interest and Remodeling

 If you’re a homeowner, your luck continues.
 If you remodeled your existing home, deduct state sales tax for building materials if you’re itemizing.
-If you bought your house, be sure to claim the interest paid on the points on your mortgage.
+If you bought your house, be sure to claim the interest paid on your mortgage points.

 If you’ve refinanced, you have to distribute the points interest over the life of the new mortgage.
-If you’ve made your home more energy-efficient, there are tax deductions for that, too, including a 10 percent deduction on costs up to $500 for six specific energy-efficient home products, as well as 30 percent of the cost of certain major upgrades.
+If you’ve made your home more energy efficient, there are tax deductions for that, too, including a 10 percent deduction on costs up to $500, as well as 30 percent off the cost of certain major upgrades through 2016, known as the Residential Energy Efficient Property Credit.

 7. Military Travel

-If you are a member of the National Guard or are a military reservist, part of your travel expenses for attending meetings or drills more than 100 miles from home and overnight stay are deductible, even if you don’t itemize.
-You can write off all your lodging cost and half your meal expenses, as well as mileage and tolls if you drove your own vehicle.
-Mileage is partially reimbursed, as well.
+If you are a member of the National Guard or are a military reservist, part of your travel expenses for attending meetings or drills more than 100 miles from home and overnight stays are deductible, even if you don’t itemize.
+You can write off all your lodging cost and half your meal expenses; the 2 percent AGI limit does not apply.

-Additional 2014 tax deductions for the self-employed include contributions to a Simplified Employee Pension (SEP) IRA, which are made pre-tax, as well as the cost of business meals, ongoing education or training, and business use of your home.
+Additional 2015 tax deductions for the self-employed include contributions to a Simplified Employee Pension (SEP) IRA, which are made pre-tax, as well as the cost of business meals, ongoing education or training and business use of your home.

 This article was written by Bob who runs ChristianPF.com, a personal finance blog tackling the topic using Biblical principles.